Sri Lanka South Coast is a fishermen area with both history and paradise beach for surf lovers: white sand, warm water, waves, palm trees…

 This beautiful beach was our home for 3 days.
-From our window, we could contemplate the bay day and night.
+From our window, I could contemplate the bay day and night.
 Down the stairs was the beach and the surfboards.
 Probably the best days in Sri Lanka.
-We believe paradise should look like this!
+I believe paradise should look like this!

-We managed to find a small store that was authorized to sell wine to foreign people.
-Along with some homemade shrimps, we had the best meal of our trip!
+I managed to find a small store that was authorized to sell wine to foreign people.
+Along with some homemade shrimps, I had the best meal of our trip!

 Galle, the most important town of the south coast of Sri Lanka, comprises the old Dutch quarter – enclosed within the Fort – and a spreading New Town outside the Fort’s walls.